 - Please contact the Secretariat if you submitted an abstract and do not receive an email confirmation.

-- Notifications regarding status of your abstract will be sent out on 30 March 2018.
+- Notifications regarding status of your abstract will be sent out by 6 April 2018.

 Presentation at the Forum